 Bob was preceded in death by his parents, George and Elizabeth; brother Bud (Tiny), of Kennewick, WA, Andy (Kay) of Renton, WA, George (Gloria) of Gillette, WY, Jim (Lauretta) of Seattle, WA; and sisters Katy (Clyde Lehman) of Forsyth, MT and Marie (Henry Yonce) of Richland, WA.

-Due to COVID-19, services will be held at a later date.
-In lieu of flowers, memorials may be made to either Billings Clinic or St. John’s Hospice.
+A memorial mass will be held at 10:00 A.M. on Tuesday July 21 at St. Thomas The Apostle Catholic Church.
+Memorials may be made to either Billings Clinic or St. John’s Hospice.